writethedocs/www/docs/conf/australia/2020/news/announcing-schedule.rst

 The `Schedule page <https://www.writethedocs.org/conf/australia/{{year}}/schedule/>`_ has the latest and most complete information about all our events.
 This is where we will also update any changes/cancellations if they should occur.

-Thanks so much for all your support and enthusiasm so far – we're so excited to see you all next month!
+Thanks so much for all your support and enthusiasm so far – we're so excited to see you all in December!

 The Write the Docs team